Smoothbore: Small arms

 An 1836 Lane & Reed flintlock smoothbore musket.

 Another smoothbore weapon in use today is the 37-mm riot gun, which fires less-lethal munitions like rubber bullets and teargas at short range at crowds, where a high degree of accuracy is not required.

 The Steyr IWS 2000 anti-tank rifle is smoothbore.
 This can help accelerate projectiles and increase ballistic effectiveness.
-The projectile is a 15.2 mm fin-stabilized discarding-sabot type with armor-piercing capability which the IWS 2000 was specifically designed to fire.
+The projectile is a 15.2 mm fin-stabilized discarding-sabot type with armor-piercing capability, which the IWS 2000 was specifically designed to fire.
 It contains a dart-shaped penetrator of either tungsten carbide or depleted uranium, capable of piercing 40 mm of rolled homogeneous armor at a range of 1,000 m, and causing secondary fragmentation.

 Artillery and tanks

 The cannon made the transition from smoothbore firing cannonballs to rifled firing shells in the mid-19th century.
-However, to reliably penetrate the thick armor of modern armored vehicles many modern tank guns have moved back to smoothbore.
+However, to reliably penetrate the thick armor of modern armored vehicles, many modern tank guns have reverted to smoothbore designs.
 These fire a very long, thin kinetic-energy projectile, too long in relation to its diameter to develop the necessary spin rate through rifling.
 Instead, kinetic energy rounds are produced as fin-stabilized darts.
-Not only does this reduce the time and expense of producing rifled barrels, it also reduces the need for replacement due to barrel wear.
+Not only does this reduce the time and expense of producing rifled barrels, but it also reduces the need for replacement due to barrel wear.

-The armour-piercing gun evolution has also shown up in small arms, particularly the now abandoned U.S. Advanced Combat Rifle (ACR) program.
+The evolution of armour-piercing guns has also shown up in small arms, particularly in the now-abandoned U.S. Advanced Combat Rifle (ACR) program.
 The ACR "rifles" used smoothbore barrels to fire single or multiple flechettes (tiny darts), rather than bullets, per pull of the trigger, to provide long range, flat trajectory, and armor-piercing abilities.
 Just like kinetic-energy tank rounds, flechettes are too long and thin to be stabilized by rifling and perform best from a smoothbore barrel.
 The ACR program was abandoned due to reliability problems and poor terminal ballistics.

 Mortar barrels are typically muzzle-loading smoothbores.
 Since mortars fire bombs that are dropped down the barrel and must not be a tight fit, a smooth barrel is essential.
 The bombs are fin-stabilized.